 Our tour group walking through the torii gates at Sanko Inari Shrine near Inuyama Castle.
 Built in 1537 by Oda Yojirou Nobunaga, Inuyama Castle is the oldest standing castle in Japan.

-The Nakasendo hiking trail is always a big hit.
+The Nakasendo trail is always a big hit.
 Nakasendo means central mountain route and it was the main route that connected Kyoto and Edo (modern day Tokyo) from 1603 to 1867.
 We hiked the section connecting the preserved post towns of Tsumago and Magome.

 While staying at a Ryokan near Mt.
 Fuji we hiked up a small mountain to get amazing photos of beautiful fall leaves, the Chureito Pagoda and Mt.
 Fuji.
 The Japanese maple trees stole the show though!